DiamondLightSource/txrm2tiff/README.md

 **To batch convert:**
 `txrm2tiff --input path/to/inputDirectory/`
-Converts all xrm/txrm files within input_directory with reference applied, if available.
+Converts all XRM/TXRM files within input_directory with reference applied, if available.

 `txrm2tiff --input path/to/inputDirectory/ --ignore-ref`
-Converts all xrm/txrm files within input_directory, ignoring all references.
+Converts all XRM/TXRM files within input_directory, ignoring all references.

 `txrm2tiff --input path/to/inputDirectory/ --output path/to/outputDirectory/ --ignore-ref`
-Converts all xrm/txrm files within "inputDirectory", saving to the automatic name within the specified output directory, ignoring all references.
+Converts all XRM/TXRM files within "inputDirectory", saving to the automatic name within the specified output directory, ignoring all references.

 Batch conversion notes:
-* `--output` _must_ be a directory or it will be ignored and files placed in the same directory as the xrm/txrms
+* `--output` _must_ be a directory or it will be ignored and files placed in the same directory as the XRM/TXRMs
-* Sub directories containing any xrm/txrm files found within "inputDirectory" will be copied to "outputDirectory" (directories will be created if they don't already exist)
+* Sub directories containing any XRM/TXRM files found within "inputDirectory" will be copied to "outputDirectory" (directories will be created if they don't already exist)
 * `--reference` inputs will be ignored for batch conversion

 ## Features
-* xrm/txrm files will be converted to tif/tiff
+* Converts XRM/TXRM v3.0 (from XMController) & v5.0 (from XRMDataExporer) files to TIFF.
-* If a reference has been applied within XMController, it will automatically apply the reference (_image * 100.0 / reference_, as done by XMController)
+* If a reference has been applied within XMController/XRMDataExplorer, it will automatically apply the reference (_image * 100.0 / reference_, as done by XMController).
+Internal references can also be ignored.
-* Any annotations from the latest version xrm/txrm files can be exported and saved (along with a scale bar)
+* Custom reference images can be specified (can be a TXRM or XRM file, or a TIFF image or stack) - this option overrides any internally stored reference and the ignore reference option.
-* The data type of the saved image can be specified (warnings will be given if the data type limits off the dynamic range of the image, also values are rounded before casting float -> integer)
+* If the reference exposure is available (e.g. from XRM/TXRM or OME-TIFF), the reference image will be rescaled to the image exposure at 0° (if applicable).
-* Internally stored reference images can be ignored
+* Any annotations from XRM/TXRM v5.0 files can be exported and saved (along with a scale bar).
-* A separate file containing reference images can be specified (can be a txrm stack, single xrm image, tiff stack, or tif image) - this overrides any internally stored reference and the ignore reference option
+* Data type of the output image can be specified (warnings will be given if the data type limits off the dynamic range of the image, also values are rounded before casting float -> integer).
-* If it is a mosaic, this is recognised and the reference will be applied to each individual image within the mosaic
+* Metadata will be added in OME XML format to the header.
-* Additional metadata will be added in OME XML format to the header
+* Batch convert options.
-* Batch convert options
+* Inspector (can extract any information from XRM/TXRM files).
-* Within Python, xrm/txrm files can be inspected using `from txrm2tiff import txrm_wrapper` and using the contained functions
+* Within Python, XRM/TXRM files can be opened and interacted with using the function `open_txrm` (`from txrm2tiff import open_txrm`), which returns a `Txrm` object of the correct version.
+Recomended usage: `with open_txrm(...) as txrm:`.
-* Within Python, xrm/txrm files can be converted and saved using the following functions: `convert_and_save`, `convert`, `convert_with_annotations`, `save` (`from txrm2tiff import convert_and_save, convert, convert_with_annotations, save`).
-For more control, use the `TxrmToImage` class functions (`from txrm2tiff.txrm_to_image import TxrmToImage`)
+* Within Python, XRM/TXRM files can quickly be converted and saved using `convert_and_save` (`from txrm2tiff import convert_and_save`).